KakoytoChel1/computer-voice-manager/README.md

 When after a query from the user, no match was found among the **"triggers"**, the command will be taken as an internet search query.

-### Conclusion
+## Conclusion
-To summarise, Voice Manager provides an intuitive interface and some convenience in the working experience at the computer.
+To summarise, Voice Manager provides an intuitive interface and add some convenience in the working experience at the computer.